syroegkin/swagger-markdown/examples/default.md

 | default | Unexpected error | [Error](#error) |

 ### /history

----
+#### GET
-##### ***GET***
+##### Summary:

-**Summary:** User Activity
+User Activity

+##### Description:

-**Description:** The User Activity endpoint returns data about a user's lifetime activity with Uber.
+The User Activity endpoint returns data about a user's lifetime activity with Uber.
 The response will include pickup locations and times, dropoff locations and times, the distance of past requests, and information about which products were requested.<br><br>The history array in the response will have a maximum length based on the limit parameter.
 The response value count may exceed limit, therefore subsequent API requests may be necessary.

-**Parameters**
+##### Parameters

 | Name | Located in | Description | Required | Schema |
 | ---- | ---------- | ----------- | -------- | ---- |
 | offset | query | Offset the list of returned results by this amount.
 Default is zero. | No | integer |
 | limit | query | Number of items to retrieve.
 Default is 5, maximum is 100. | No | integer |

-**Responses**
+##### Responses

 | Code | Description | Schema |
 | ---- | ----------- | ------ |